getporter/porter/docs/content/credentials.md

 Once the bundle finishes executing, the credentials are NOT recorded in the bundle instance (claim).
 Parameters are recorded there so that you can view them later using `porter instances show NAME --output json`.

+## Q & A

+### Why can't the credential source be defined in porter.yaml?

+The source of a credential is specific to each installation of the bundle.
+An author writes the bundle and defines what credentials are needed by the bundle and where each credential should be put, for example a certain environment variable.

+When a person installs that bundle only they know where that credential's value should be resolved from.
+Perhaps they put it in a environment variable named after the production environment, or in a file under /tmp, or in their team’s key vault.
+This is why the author of the bundle can’t guess and put it in porter.yaml up front.

+[generate]: /cli/porter_credentials_generate/